Español

 What is PrEP?

-PrEP (Pre-Exposure Prophylaxis) is a pill that provides up to 99% protection from HIV.
-The drug names are Truvada or Descovy.
+PrEP (Pre-Exposure Prophylaxis) is a medicine that provides up to 99% protection from HIV.
+These antiviral drugs are called Truvada and Descovy (pills) and Apretude (injection).

 Can anyone take PrEP?

-PrEP is for any HIV negative person who thinks they may come in contact with HIV through sex or intravenous drug use.
-Talk with your health care provider to determine if PrEP is right for you.
+PrEP is for HIV negative people at risk for HIV through sex or intravenous drug use.
+Ask your health care provider if PrEP is right for you.

 Is PrEP safe?

 PrEP is a safe and highly effective HIV prevention option.
-Some people may have minor side effects like headaches or nausea, but they typically go away after a few days or weeks.
+Some people get headaches or nausea which may last a few days or weeks.

 Will PrEP protect me from other STIs?

-No. PrEP only protects you from HIV – not from other STIs (sexually transmitted infections) like gonorrhea, chlamydia, or syphilis.
-Using PrEP and condoms together provides protection from HIV and most STIs.
+No. PrEP only protects you from HIV.
+Using PrEP and condoms provides protection from HIV and most sexually transmitted infections.

 How often do I need to take PrEP?

-You take a PrEP pill once a day.
+You take a PrEP pill once a day or get an injection every two months.

 How can I afford PrEP, and where can I get it?